rancher/opni/enhancements/alerting/20230124-routing-metrics-backend.md

 <hr/>

-- the current `AlertEndpoint` tag system (list of strings) will be replaced with prometheus label matchers
+- the current `AlertEndpoint` tag system (list of strings) will be replaced with Prometheus `label matchers`

 Some additional notes:

-- Syncing user configurations will return a validation error if the configuration requires files that are not found -- see above
+- Syncing user configurations will return a validation error if the configuration requires files, for example CA certs, that aren't not found -- see above

 <hr/d>

 - Endpoints found in the sync process will be listed in the Endpoints UI, but will appear as **Read only** && **Synced** via labels
-- Attempting to edit the endpoints through the admin UI will result in a `validation error` prompting the user to edit the configs that have already synced directly instead.
+- Attempting to edit the endpoints through the admin UI will result in a `validation error` prompting the user to edit the configurations that have already synced directly instead.

 <hr/>